Updated: August 26th, 2019

 - Checklists of actions to complete the task (yep, you can create these on your task cards in Rindle)

 Another important consideration here is your information flow.
 Is the information coming in clear and concise?
 Can all who need to easily access the information?
 A central communication point is an essential asset, along with solutions for hosting documents or files.
-This could be part of the overall system you are using to create and use the workflow (another Rindle feature is attaching files to cards, for example).
+This could be part of the overall system you are using to create and use the workflow design (another Rindle feature is attaching files to cards, for example).

 Look for sub-workflows